realsuayip/rest-filters/docs/source/recipes/using-child-filters.rst

 option.

-Using child filters will create a *namespace* using the parent query parameter as the prefix and using dot as seperator, resulting in more structured query parameters.
+Using child filters will create a *namespace* using the parent query parameter as the prefix and using dot as separator, resulting in more structured query parameters.

 Here is an example filter that makes use of child filters: